Apr 22, 2020

-An occasional driver, also often referred to as a secondary driver, is a person who regularly drives the vehicle, but doesn’t use it the most.
+An occasional driver for insurance, also often referred to as a secondary driver, is a person who regularly drives the vehicle, but doesn’t use it the most.
 They drive the vehicle less than 50% of the time.

 For example, an occasional driver is most commonly a spouse who uses the vehicle to run errands or visit family on the weekend.
 They use the vehicle a couple times per week, while the primary driver uses the vehicle to commute to work daily.

-Who Can Be Listed As The Occasional Or Secondary Driver?
+Who Should Be Listed As The Secondary Driver For Insurance?

 - A teen driver with a G2 or G license